erciomunoz/academic-kickstart-1/content/publication/paper7/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Global Finance Journal, 32"
+publication: "*Global Finance Journal, 32*"
 publication_short: ""

 abstract: This study analyzes the behavior of stock prices around the ex-dividend date focusing on the effects of a major tax reduction.
 Using the 40 most heavily traded shares on the Santiago Stock Exchange, the study evaluates price drop ratios using various measures of ex-dividend day prices.
 The findings indicate that the dividend tax reduction has an effect on the price drop ratio; this result is consistent with the clientele effect hypothesis.

 # Summary.
 An optional shortened abstract.
 summary: The divided tax reduction affected the price drop ratios, consistent with the clienele effect hypothesis.